jhumelsine/jhumelsine.github.io/table-of-contents.md

 A degree in Computer Science has been the initial exposure to software for many developers; however, Computer Science is not the same as Software Engineering.

 ### SE Miscellaneous
-* [Bumper Sticker Computer Science and Software Engineering](https://jhumelsine.github.io/2023/12/15/bumper-sticker-computer-science-software-engineering.html) - I think this is my favorite entry.
+* [Bumper Sticker Computer Science and Software Engineering](https://jhumelsine.github.io/2023/12/15/bumper-sticker-computer-science-software-engineering.html) - This is my favorite entry.
 * [My Design Process](https://jhumelsine.github.io/2024/05/28/design-process.html) - Everyone has their own way to approach design problems.
 This entry describes mine.

 ## Abstraction